codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 Doing some usefulness and beautification :nail_care:

-- [ ] the Bull project: finish the CodePen draft
+- [ ] the Minotaure project: finish the CodePen draft (almost, last check and add some triangles)
 - [ ] the Tribute page project (structure and assets, frame it tight :wink: + try React)
-- [ ] perform the W3C verification on the Survey form project
+- [ ] perform the W3C verification on the Survey form project (to be finished)

 ---